masagrator/FPSLocker-Warehouse/Methodology/Xenoblade Chronicles 3/README.md

 `off_7101A2EC28` stores one pointer `dword_7101A08F98`, so our first offset is `[MAIN, 0x1A08F98]`.<br>
 `off_7101A2EC50` stores another pointer `dword_7101A08F9C`, so our second offset is `[MAIN, 0x1A08F9C]`

-As they are stored one after another at the same size, we can use patch format in this way to write default values for 30 FPS and below (they may change after some invasive update, but for now it's reliable):
+As they are stored one after another at the same size, we can use patch format in this way to write default values for 30 FPS and below:
 ```yaml
   -
     type: write